martinos/blog/content/blog/replacing_strong_params.md

 ### Extensibility

 It is very easy to extend this solution by creating your own functions.
-Nothing forbids you to create validations, cast functions etc. If you want to extend the `strong_parameters` gem you have to monkey path it, which is a pretty bad solution.
+Nothing forbids you to create validations, cast functions etc. If you want to extend the `strong_parameters` gem you have to monkey patch it, which is a pretty bad solution.

 ### Other contexts